AMWA-TV/info-006/docs/Device implementation tutorial.md

 }
 ```

-#### Keeping track of control sessions

-As per the [NMOS IS-12](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Protocol_messaging.html#session-creation) specification a device needs to be able to respond to a [CreateSession](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Creating_a_session.html) message being received.

-The control session provides the control context for subsequent commands, receiving responses and notifications.
-It also specifies how often heartbeats are sent (see [Handling heartbeats](Device%20implementation%20tutorial.md#handling-heartbeats)).

-A device is expected to allocate a `session id` and offer its value in the response message sent after a valid `Create session` message is received.
-This `session id` will be used in every subsequent communication and the device needs to use it whenever it determines if notifications need to be sent to a specific controller.

-Controllers will send the desired `heartbeat interval` when sending a `Create session` message.
-Devices then need to use this interval to validate if [heartbeat](Device%20implementation%20tutorial.md#handling-heartbeats) messages are sent at correct intervals.

 #### Mapping commands and returning responses

 As per the [NMOS IS-12](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Protocol_messaging.html#command-message-type) specification a device is expected to respond to [Commands](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Sending_commands.html) sent by a controller.